Introduction to environmental impact assessments

 - the assessment report relating to the action; and

 - information provided by government ministers.

-The minister may also consider whether the person is suitable to receive an approval by considering their history in relation to environmental matters.
+The Planning Minister may also consider whether the person is suitable to receive an approval by considering their history in relation to environmental matters.

 Conditions may be imposed on a grant of approval (s 134) for the purpose of protecting, repairing or mitigating damage to a matter of national environmental significance.

 Decisions made under the EPBC Act can be challenged by an individual or by a group that has been actively engaged in environmental protection for the preceding two years (s 487) (seek legal advice if you wish to do this).